blakeblackshear/frigate/docs/docs/integrations/api.md

 ### `GET /api/<camera_name>/latest.jpg[?h=300]`

-The most recent frame that frigate has finished processing.
+The most recent frame that Frigate has finished processing.
 It is a full resolution image by default.

 Accepts the following query string parameters: